onehappyfellow/kumc/site/content/about/_index.en.md

   - {year: 2003, event: Construction of current building}
   - {year: 2004, event: Pastor Keecheon Kim called as senior pastor}
   - {year: 2009, event: Building expanded with construction of new education wing}

+pastor_intro: 'Martin Luther started the reformation with the cry "Sola Scriptura."
+His meaning was that true revival of the church could only be found in returning to the word.
+These days however, many churches have confused the husk for the seed.
+The seed is the words of scripture; the husk is theology, doctrines, creeds, testimonies.
+These exist to protect the seed.
+Our day often confuses these for the substance of faith.
+It is time for us to recover the essential of the word.
+More than anything else, the work of a pastor is to correctly teach the scriptures as they are.
 ---